 - If you want to apply sauce on the meat, do so during the last 20 or 30 minutes of smoking.
 If you do that earlier, the sauce will burn and brown quickly.
 Your meat will develop a burnt flavor.

-- For a longer shelf life, the smoking time needs to be longer as it will cause a greater loss of moisture.
+- For a longer shelf life, the smoking time needs to be longer as it will cause a more significant loss of moisture.
 This will result in a higher salt proportion and even if the meat becomes drier and saltier, you can store it for a longer time.

-- If you keep a higher temperature in a smoker, it will decrease the smoking time considerably, but it will also shorter the shelf life of the meat.
+- If you keep a higher temperature in a smoker, it will decrease the smoking time considerably, but it will also shorten the shelf life of the meat.

 Smoking meat is a reliable food preservation method as long as you follow the rules and pay attention to what you’re doing.
-It was used by your grandparents with great success and it’s still being used today on a large scale in many parts of the world.
+Your grandparents used it with great success and it’s still being used today on a large scale in many parts of the world.
 If you’re interested in preserving meat for a long time, you should give smoking a chance!